grace-notes/website/contents/topics/life-of-christ.md

 (d) They were paying attention to myths and endless genealogies that had nothing to do with the truth.

-· These teachers had probably adopted the Greek or Roman mythologies, and were teaching it as truth.
+&bull; These teachers had probably adopted the Greek or Roman mythologies, and were teaching it as truth.
 This of course would cause Paul no small amount of indigestion.

-· And they were on the subject of the genealogies, which the Jews believed to be of great importance.
+&bull; And they were on the subject of the genealogies, which the Jews believed to be of great importance.
 They traced their genealogies for the purpose of validating their racial purity, a complete non-issue.